Why Create a Bee-Friendly Garden?

 Other Pollinators to Attract to Your Garden

-While bees are the most well-known pollinators, some many other insects and animals play an important role in pollinating plants.
+While bees are the most well-known pollinators, there are many other insects and animals that play an important role in pollinating plants.
 By attracting a variety of pollinators to your garden, you can help ensure that your plants are well-pollinated and produce healthy fruits and vegetables.
 Here are some other pollinators to consider:

 1. Butterflies: Butterflies are not only beautiful to look at, but they also play an important role in pollinating flowers.
 To attract butterflies to your garden, plant nectar-rich flowers like butterfly bush, milkweed, and coneflower.